 The proponent must ensure that an incident (including minor or near-miss) reporting system is maintained so that all applicable statutory requirements are covered.
 For any serious incident involving a fatality, or permanent disability, the incident scene must be left untouched until witnessed by a representative of the police.
-This requirement does not preclude immediate first aid being administered and the location being made safe.
 For a serious environmental incident, the required statuary reporting needs to be adhered to.